 The Marquise lectures Valmont on how ridiculous it is to seduce a man's wife as there is little gain in a win and much humiliation in a loss.
 He argues that doing so is better than seducing a virgin who is bound to be curious as any one of a dozen men could manage it and he has his reputation to think of.
 Marquise allows him the benefit of a night with her if, he carries out plans and makes the evidence clear in writing.

 Both ideas end up blossoming into a wicked flower.
-The method of engagement is partly based and perhaps depends on stalking.
-The extent to which nobles stalked each other is also brought about in the original novel that is comprised solely of letters.
 Servants are blackmailed into stealing letters, footmen are hired to follow on supposed hunts.
 When Madame de Tourvel flees the home of Rosemond, Valmont's aunt, he has a servant follow her and demands to know where she goes, what she eats and if she sleeps.

-The novel brings about even more clearly how aggressive the men could be in following up with a soon to be conquest.
-And the film is also the prude version of the novel as in the original the first to deflower Cecile is the Marquise herself.
+The film is the prude version of the novel as in the original the first to deflower Cecile is the Marquise herself.
 The nobles really were hippies as they made love with absolute freedom, seemed to have no financial restraints much less worries and they lived in a dorm type of lifestyle.

 By Sarah Bahl